 What are the treatment options for knee pain related to stair climbing?

 There are several treatment alternatives for knee pain that occurs during stair climbing, which include taking rest, engaging in physical therapy, using medications available without a prescription, and employing supportive devices like knee braces.
+Should the condition be advanced or particularly serious, it might warrant surgical procedures as an intervention.

 When should I seek medical advice for knee pain?

 Should you suffer from severe knee pain, encounter swelling or a reduction in motion, or if the discomfort persists despite trying non-invasive treatments, it is recommended to consult with a medical professional for advice regarding your knee.
+An immediate assessment can be crucial in averting additional complications.

 How does physical therapy help with knee pain?